-As a pear-flower matures into an edible pear, so can a baby Christian mature into Christlikeness.
-This is a process, and it takes time.
+As a pear-flower matures into an edible pear, a baby Christian can mature into Christlikeness.
+This is a process.
+It takes time.
 Praise God for Jesus-followers who are young adults.
 If they live lives that abide in Christ, like branches attached to Jesus the Vine, they will grow towards maturity.
 But they cannot, at their age, be "mature," because this takes time.

 "Maturing" is not some "quality time" thing, as if a pear would decide to spend a few quality hours attached to the tree.
-One sign of spiritual maturity is that a person has been broken and re-broken by God, over time, so as to be more greatly formed in Christ.
+Spiritual maturity requires constant attachment, being broken and re-broken by God, over time, so as to be more greatly formed in Christ.
 This is how spiritual oak trees are made.

 The flower-blossom-pear is in it for the long haul.
+So am I. And, probably, you, if you are reading this.
 To mature spiritually requires a lifetime.

 Be patient.
 Long-suffer.